Rural Broadband Deals

 What a difference five years makes…but there’s still an urban/rural connectivity divide.

-| In 2019... | In 2024... |
+| In 2019... | In 2025... |

 |---|---|

-| 79% of homes in rural areas had access to superfast broadband, compared to 97% of homes in urban areas.7 (Superfast is defined as achieving download speeds of 30Mbps, which seemed a lot faster in 2019.) | 98% of UK homes have access to superfast broadband, although the 2% still without access are predominantly in rural areas.
-2024 saw a boost in access for rural Scotland specifically.8 |
+| 79% of homes in rural areas had access to superfast broadband, compared to 97% of homes in urban areas, according to Ofcom’s 2019 report.
+(Superfast is defined as achieving download speeds of 30 Mbps.) | Ofcom found that 98% of UK homes have access to superfast broadband, although the 2% still without access are predominantly in rural areas. |

-| Full fibre coverage in the UK was at 10%, up from 3% two years before that.9 The government launched a scheme focused on connecting rural and remote areas.10 | Full fibre is now available to nearly seven in 10 UK households, but rural broadband lags behind: 52% of countryside homes have access versus 71% of urban homes.11 The government announced fresh investment to target rural areas, including South Yorkshire and the Scilly Isles.12 |
+| Ofcom stated that full fibre coverage in the UK was at 10%, up from 3% two years before that.
+The government launched a scheme focused on connecting rural and remote areas. | Full fibre is now available to over seven in 10 UK households, but rural broadband lags behind: 61% of countryside homes have access versus 81% of urban homes.
+Project Gigabit is a government programme which has committed to 99% of premises having access to gigabit-capable broadband by 2032, including hard to reach communities. |

-| 9% of the UK did not have good outdoor 4G coverage from any operator.
-These spots with poor signal were mainly concentrated in rural areas. | Areas with bad 4G coverage are now below 5% of the UK’s total landmass.
-(This is mainly thanks to the Shared Rural Network programme.)
-This makes 4G a more realistic option for rural broadband users.9 |
+| Ofcom reported that 9% of the UK did not have good outdoor 4G coverage from any operator.
+These spots with poor signal were mainly concentrated in rural areas. | Areas with bad 4G coverage are now below 1% of the UK premises, which is mainly thanks to the Shared Rural Network programme.
+This makes 4G a more realistic option for rural broadband users. |

-| The first 5G network reached the UK, but it was limited to six cities (including Go.Compare’s home of Cardiff).13 | 5G is more widely available but there’s still a city/countryside divide: available in 42% of urban sites but only 16% of rural ones.14 |
+| The BBC reported that the first 5G network reached the UK, but it was limited to six cities (including Go.Compare’s home of Cardiff). | Ofcom found that 5G coverage is more widely available but there’s still a city/countryside divide: available in 48% of urban sites but only 20% of rural ones. |

 How to improve broadband speed in rural areas

 If your home internet seems slow, run our broadband speed test to see exactly what speed you’re getting.
-(You might need to run it a few times to get a more accurate picture.)
+You might need to run it a few times to get a more accurate picture.
 There are various ways to improve your experience, like moving your router - see our tips for speeding up your internet connection.

 But with rural broadband, the problem can be bigger than a faulty router.
 It might be an infrastructure issue affecting your whole area.
+Use an online tool like Down Detector to check for real-time outages.

 Your right to a decent connection

-Did you know that you have the legal right to a “decent” broadband connection?
-This is defined as a download speed of at least 10Mbps and an upload speed of 1Mbps or more.15 If you don’t have access to this, the Ofcom site explains how you can request one.
+Did you know that you have the legal right to a decent broadband connection?
+This is defined as a download speed of at least 10 Mbps and an upload speed of 1 Mbps or more.
+If you don’t have access to this, the Ofcom site explains how you can request one.
 But this could take up to two years.

 Fibre Community Partnerships

 In the meantime, there’s hope that the full fibre rollout will reach your area.
-BT Openreach is aiming for a “balanced build”, which means that a “fair proportion” of the work happens in rural areas.
+Openreach is aiming for a “balanced build”, which means that a “fair proportion” of the work happens in rural areas.
 But this still leaves a lot of rural areas out.

 Areas not in the plan could still be eligible for a Fibre Community Partnership, but this requires work from you and your neighbours.
-The steps for the voucher-funded option are roughly as follows.
+The steps for the voucher-funded option are roughly as follows:

 - Fill in an Expression of Interest form to find out if your community meets the criteria